 As a Senator, Jeff Sessions has worked across the aisle to lead important legislative reforms.
-He worked with Senator Dick Durbin to pass the Fair Sentencing Act, a law that addressed the unfair racial disparity in crack cocaine sentencing.
+He has worked with Senator Dick Durbin to pass the Fair Sentencing Act, a law that addressed the unfair racial disparity in crack cocaine sentencing.
 He worked with Senator Ted Kennedy to pass the Prison Rape Elimination Act and with Senator Chris Coons on the Reauthorization of the Victims of Child Abuse Act.

-An area where Senator Sessions and I have worked together is in opposing unfair trade agreements and practices, such as currency manipulation, that hurt American workers.
+An area where Senator Sessions and I have worked together is in opposing unfair trade agreements and practices that hurt American workers.

 What I want this Committee and the American people to know is that Jeff Sessions is the same genuine, fair-minded person in unguarded, private moments as he is in the halls of the Senate.
 We first came to know each other during dinners with other members of our Senate class, where we've discussed everything from our politics to our families.
-I have never witnessed anything to suggest that Jeff Sessions is anyone other than a dedicated public servant and a decent man.
+I have never witnessed anything to suggest that Senator Sessions is anyone other than a dedicated public servant and a decent man.

 In 1980, long before he ran for the Senate or even dreamed of being Attorney General, Jeff Sessions sponsored the first African-American member of the Mobile Lions Club.
-As U.S. Attorney, he provided leadership in the successful convictions of two Ku Klux Klan members who had murdered an African-American teenager.
-As the Ranking Member of the Senate Judiciary Committee in 2009, he appointed the first African-American to serve as Chief Counsel to the Republican members.
-These are not the actions of an individual who is motivated by racial animus.
+As U.S. Attorney, he provided leadership in the successful convictions of two Klan members who had murdered an African-American teenager.
+As Ranking Member of the Senate Judiciary Committee in 2009, he appointed the first African-American to serve as Chief Counsel to the Republican members.
+My friends, these are not the actions of an individual who is motivated by racial animus.

 In spite of this strong record, Senator Sessions' nomination has generated controversy.
-He has had to withstand some very painful attacks on his character - years ago and again today - with little or no acknowledgment of his accomplishments and actions or the responses he has made to the accusations levied against him.
+He has had to withstand some very painful attacks on his character - both years ago and again today - with little or no acknowledgment of his accomplishments and actions or the responses he has made to the accusations levied against him.
 As this Committee debates this nomination, I would draw your attention to an important epilogue to Jeff Sessions' nomination 31 years ago to be a federal judge.

-The late Senator Arlen Specter of Pennsylvania, with whom many of us served, was a member of the Judiciary Committee when the Sessions' nomination was considered in 1986.
+The late Senator Arlen Specter of Pennsylvania, was a member of the Judiciary Committee when the Sessions nomination was considered in 1986.
 Senator Specter, then a Republican, voted against Jeff Sessions.
-Years later, in 2009, Senator Specter had switched parties and was asked by a reporter if he regretted any of the more than 10,000 votes he had cast over the course of his career.
-Out of all those votes, then-Democratic Senator Specter cited only one: it was his vote against confirming Jeff Sessions as a federal judge.
+Years later, in 2009, Senator Specter had switched parties.
+He was asked by a reporter if he regretted any of the more than 10,000 votes he had cast.
+Out of all those votes, then-Democratic Senator Specter cited just one: it was his vote against confirming Jeff Sessions as a federal judge.